 Let’s dive into the League of Legends player count in 2019 and find out just how popular is this wondrously massive game!

 League of Legends is a healthy game that shows no indication of slowing down.
 With esports becoming more popular than ever on top of the gaming platform, Twitch, giving the game constant exposure, there’s no reason to believe the game itself is dying.
-In 2014, Riot Games, the developers behind League of Legends came out with a number of 67 million people playing a month, 27 million playing a day, and 7.5 people playing at a time during peak hours.
+In 2014, Riot Games, the developers behind League of Legends came out with a number of 67 million people playing a month, 27 million playing a day, and 7.5 million people playing at once during peak hours.
 However, that was over five years ago.
 What is the current League of Legends player count in 2019?

 It almost doubled to over 100 million players in a month.